anjali08012003/Beautify/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or want to report issues, feel free to fork the repository and submit a pull request.
 For any major changes, please open an issue first to discuss what you would like to change.

-## 📝 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 📧 Contact
 - **Name**: Anjali Mittal